 At Braintree Sixth Form, a range of information is given to students, parents and carers over the course of the year about progress and attitudes to learning in each subject.
 Each term, subject tutors will report to students, parents and carers about their current achievement and their attitudes to learning within lessons and in their independent work.
 The criteria for these grades will appear on the report.
-Additionally, a full written report will be provided to students, parents and carers each year.
 Predicted grades will be provided towards the end of Year 12 and reporting from that point onwards, in order to help students to plan their next steps as well as to reflect on their progress.
 There will also be a parent and carer consultation evening for each year group at one point in the academic year.